SDRWaveRunner/specmon/readme.md

 2. Determine the required bandwidth, sample-rate and decimation
 	- This defines the centre-frequency, or frequency to tune the SDR to.
 3. Determine the threshold
+4. Select the time to run.
+Default is 3590 seconds.

+The default runtime is 10 seconds less than one hour.
+This is to prevent the software is starting up again while just finishing the last measurement.

 ### Example